akbiggs/akbiggs.com/docs/school/csc469/Lecture3.md

-The lesson that Amdahl's Law teaches us is that it's difficult to speed up a program, since if you identify and eliminate one bottleneck in a system, something else becomes the bottleneck
+The lesson that Amdahl's Law teaches us is that it's difficult to speed up a program, since if you identify and eliminate one bottleneck in a system, something else becomes the bottleneck.